 Thousands of athletes could be making a splash into Kalamalka Lake next year, if Vernon decides to submit a bid for Ironman.

-Coldstream (home to the pristine lake) has jumped on board with its support for the triathlon.
+Coldstream (home to the lake which is identified as a potential swimming route for Ironman) has jumped on board with its support for the triathlon.

 But Vernon politicians still must decide if they even want to host the event.
 Vernon council will make a decision on whether to submit a bid at special meeting Friday afternoon.

-Then it will be up to the World Triathlon Corporation, which owns the worldwide Ironman brand, to choose the next host community for the August 2013 event.
+Then it will be up to the World Triathlon Corporation (WTC), which owns the Ironman brand, to choose the next host community for the August 2013 event.
 That decision is expected to be announced Oct.
 10 at Ironman in Kona, Hawaii.